 Negotiating With the At-Fault Party

-Florida law firms can represent you in negotiations for appropriate settlements.
+Our attorneys can represent you in negotiations for settlements.
 This signals to the opposing side that you mean business and are unafraid to fight for what’s right.
-Also, studies show that people represented by lawyers consistently get more in compensation than those who represent themselves.
+Also, studies show that people represented by lawyers consistently get more compensation than those who represent themselves.

 Taking Your HIE Claim to Court

 The vast majority of lawsuits are settled in negotiations long before ever appearing in a courtroom.
-However, you need a birth injury attorney who is willing to take the case to court if the opposing side does not want to provide a settlement that adequately meets your child’s needs.
+However, you need a Florida HIE attorney willing to take the case to court if the opposing side does not want to provide a settlement that adequately meets your child’s needs.

 Damages and Compensation in Florida HIE Claims